gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: Create and manage DHCP Pools for Edge Gateways :superscript:`5.2.4`
 - NSX-V: Create and manage DHCP Relay for Edge Gateways and Logical Routers :superscript:`5.2.4`
 - NSX-V: Create and manage DHCP Bindings for Edge Gateways :superscript:`5.2.4`
+- Plugins: Added support for custom server tab creation
+- Plugins: Added support for custom report type creation
 - Reports: Improvements to Tenant and Group costing reports
 - Security: Two-factor authentication added for |morpheus| local users as well as users from Active Directory and LDAP identity sources :superscript:`5.2.5`
 - Settings: Add IP addresses or hostnames to approved or denied lists which limits users to only approved sources when creating HTTP Tasks or populating Option Lists through REST calls.
 Previously, specific hosts could be denied but now administrators can opt to deny all hosts except those which are specifically approved :superscript:`5.2.5`
+- Terraform: Build new Instance Types from Terraform spec, then deploy and conduct day-two operations such as monitoring and applying state, updating spec, and more
 - UI: Automation executions list (Provisioning > Automation > Executions tab) updated for a cleaner look and easier access to execution outputs
 - UI: Added support for French UI translation
+- UI: Added dropdown list functionality to Option Types using Typeahead lists which gives users the ability to browse the list if the name of the target item is not precisely known
+- UI: Hosts list page (Infrastructure > Hosts) is now relabeled as Compute (Infrastructure > Compute) and now lists containers and resources in addition to Hosts, VMs, and Bare Metal which were shown previously.
+The Containers tab shows any containers which are associated with |morpheus| Instances while the Resources tab shows IaC resources, such as those from Terraform, CloudFormation or ARM templates
+- UI: Added view customization to Tasks and Workflow lists (Provisioning > Automation) including support for customizing output columns (Gear icon) and sorting the list by additional columns
 - VDI: |morpheus| VDI is no longer a beta feature
 - VDI: Added VDI jump host feature
 - VDI: Added VDI console gateway